meanbee/magecert/basics.md

 </config>
 ```

-This indicates to the factory methods that the specified class should be used instead of the usual class the object should resolve to.
+This indicates to the factory methods that the specified class should be used instead of the usual class the object would resolve to.

 <h3 id="observer">Register an Observer</h3>